Yaksha: Kubera

-In Hindu, Buddhist and Jain Religion, Kubera, wealth and prosperity, is considered the king of the yakshas and protector of the world (Lokapāla).
+In Hindu, Buddhist and Jain Religion, Kubera, the god of wealth and prosperity, is considered the king of the yakshas and protector of the world (Lokapāla).
 In Buddhism, he is equated with Vaiśravaṇa.

 His many epithets extol him as the overlord of numerous semi-divine species and the owner of the treasures of the world.
 Kubera is often depicted with a plump body, adorned with jewels, carrying a money-pot and a club.
 His vahana (vehicle) is the mongoose.
 He is often seen with Lakshmi, the Hindu goddess of wealth, fortune and prosperity.